 Blogs are a good way to share your thoughts and expertise with the world.
-If starting a blog is a scary thought for you because you don’t have a technical expertise, let me tell you, you should not be.
-Getting a blog up is easy as ABC.
+If starting a blog is a scary thought for you because you don’t have technical expertise, let me tell you, you should not be.
+Getting a blog up is as easy as ABC.
 If you have a great idea for a blog that you want to share with the world, you should go for it.
-Not having a technical expertise should not hold you back.
+Not having technical expertise should not hold you back.

 When you are starting a blog, the first thing you should do is choose the right blogging platform.
 WordPress is the most popular blogging platform today.
 Primary reasons – one, it’s very easy to learn and use, and two it is completely free.
 Yes, you read that right.
 WordPress is completely free.

 But it does not mean that you won’t have any cost starting your blog.
 You will need to buy your domain name a hosting space.

 A basic outline of the entire blogging experience from scratch, step-by-step.

 Step 1: Get a domain name and hosting

 Step 2: Install WordPress